 Management may sometimes be complicated by the fact that the patient's condition prevents them from leaving the house to access treatment.
 If options cannot be selected which can be pursued at home (eg, self-help treatment), discuss the patient with mental health services.
 There may be local options (eg, domiciliary therapy by a community psychiatric nurse) which may be available.

-For more details on management, see the separate article Panic Disorder.
+For more details on management, see the separate Panic Disorder article.

 Some patients may improve; however, relapses are common.
-1 in 3 patients have underlying depression and 1 in 5 will attempt suicide.
+One in three patients have underlying depression and one in five will attempt suicide.

 Roy-Byrne P, Veitengruber JP, Bystritsky A, et al; Brief intervention for anxiety in primary care patients.
 J Am Board Fam Med.
 2009 Mar-Apr22(2):175-86.